Unfiltered Thoughts on Data Centers

 By

 I'm writing this post partially as an indirect response to a YouTube video, "Does ESOTERICA use AI?", under the channel "ESOTERICA".
-It's not so much a video meant for *watching*, but rather for *listening*, to a very well-written script being recited by the creator.
+It's not so much a video meant for *watching*, as much as it is a video for *listening*, to the script being recited by the creator which is very well-written.
 In the monologue and the script it's based on, he makes many poetic references to William Blake, and draws on his deeper knowledge of the occult to explain why, rather bluntly and dispassionately, that AI is a "demonic" force sucking away the life of humanity.
 More importantly, he makes an official statement, or announcement, that the creator of "ESOTERICA" forbids himself unwaveringly from EVER using AI to produce any piece of content whatsoever on his channel.
 Scripts, thumb-nails, etc. will all be made without its use.
 The video, as of April 28th, 2026, is publicly available here:

 youtu.be/v0VZvMmelN4?si=EeWs3laOjs1h1tid